jingyuanli001/RFR-Inpainting/README.md

 ```
 python run.py --test
 ```
+## How long to train the model for

+All the descriptions below are under the assumption that the size of mini-batch is 6

+For Paris Street View Dataset, train the model for 400,000 iterations and finetune for 200,000 iterations.
+(600,000 in total)

+For CelebA Dataset, train the model for 350,000 iterations and finetune for 150,000 iterations.
+(500,000 in total)

+For Places2 Challenge Dataset, train the model for 2,000,000 iterations and finetune for 1,000,000 iterations.
+(3,000,000 in total)

+## Some results from this model

 ## The organization of this code

 This part is for people who want to build their own methods based on this code.

 The core of this code is the `model.py` file.
 In specific, it defines the organization of the model, training procedures, loss functions and the parameter updating procedure.